kcuzner/ddr-ps2-controller/README.md

    - Strangely enough, it was cheaper to just use a constant-current controlled LED driver than to use a discrete MOSFET of an appropriate size.

+## Project Status

+ - This project has not been fully assembled or tested.
+But:
+ - Firmware builds and installs on both board personalities.
+ - The LED/Switch boards work great!
+Mostly.
+Some quirks with the LEDs always being partially on, but whatever.
+ - With a [USB-PS2 adapter](https://www.amazon.com/gp/product/B01J4JVFXI) I've verified on an
+   oscilloscope that the controller board can be polled and that it appears to send back the correct responses.
+So the PSX bus implementation is at least superficially correct.
+ - The switch boards can connect to the controller board and on an oscilloscope I've verified that everything toggles.

+Some things still remain I can think of off the top of my head:

+ - I need to test it with an actual PS2.
+Now to convince my wife to let me touch her PS2...
+ - I need to verify that the button/switch mappings are correct for a dance pad.
+I unfortunately didn't mark the PCB silkscreen in any way for that, so I'm going to have to resort to colored tape, paint, or something else to keep the myriad cables straight while wiring this up.
+ - I need to actually construct the wood/metal/plastic enclosure for this.
+I have a plan, but it's not posted here.